 Run Time: 1:30:03

 The presenter of this eCourse is the co-founder and Chief Scientific Officer of Articulate Technologies, Inc., the company that has developed, manufactures and markets Speech Buddies®.
 The presenter holds a significant equity stake in Articulate Technologies and is paid by the company on a part-time basis.
-Presenter financial and non-financial disclosures may be found by clicking on the Presenter & Disclosures tab.
+Presenter financial and non-financial disclosures may be found in the Presenter & Disclosures area.

 Video PowerPoint Presentation with author narration & downloadable handout.